 This course will gently guide you through the throwing process, creating basic cylinder and bowl forms, and turning a foot to complete a bowl form.

-A talk on the first evening will introduce tutor Jo Taylor and her practice, and outline the course, looking at examples of inspiring forms.
+On the first evening, the tutor will give a talk on her practice and outline the course, looking at examples of inspiring forms.

-The first morning starts with fully explained demonstrations of clay preparation, centring and creating cylinders.
+The first morning will start with fully explained demonstrations of clay preparation, centring and creating cylinders.
 You will then spend the rest of the morning practising these techniques.

-Jo is an experienced tutor and will spend one-to-one time with everyone to help build confidence and a solid technique throughout the day.
-After lunch the bowl form will be demonstrated and the rest of the afternoon will be spent working with this technique.
+The tutor will spend one-to-one time with everyone, to help build confidence and a solid technique throughout the day.
+After lunch, the bowl form will be demonstrated, and the rest of the afternoon will be spent working with this technique.

 Arrival Day - this is the first date listed above